-Shehzad H. Qazi is a Research Associate at the Institute for Social Policy and Understanding.
+Shehzad H. Qazi is a fellow at the Institute for Social Policy and Understanding.
 His research areas include insurgent mobilization, counterinsurgency, U.S. foreign policy and South Asian politics.
 Shehzad was formerly a Junior Research Scholar at New York University’s Department of Economics and a Mary F. Crisler scholar at the Indiana University School of Liberal Arts.
 He holds an M.A. in International Relations from New York University.

 Articles written by Shehzad H. Qazi